 - Hyatt Place Frankfurt Airport (category 2 to 1)

 - Hyatt Place Salt Lake City Airport (category 2 to 1)

-For European trips, the Hyatt Regency at CDG (4 stars, modern) now looks very attractively priced.
+For European trips, the Hyatt Regency at Charles de Gaulle (CDG) Airport (4 stars, modern) now looks very attractively priced.

 But some Hyatt airport hotels moved to higher pricing categories (all located in USA):

 - Hyatt Place La Guardia Airport (category 3 to 4)

 - Hyatt Regency Orlando Airport (category 3 to 4)